NoodhanGowriShankar/PerGen/README.md

-# 🧠 PerGen – AI-Powered User Persona Generator
+# 🧠 PersonaGen – AI-Powered User Persona Generator

 **PersonaGen** is a generative AI tool that transforms raw user research — interviews, surveys, or notes — into structured user personas in seconds.